 In our extensive testing we have found that the best collars are simple.
 In foul weather, little influences the wearer's comfort like the face/jacket interface.
 If this zone is bulky or rough, you will have a miserable day.
 If the forward part of the collar is smooth and svelte, with adequate insulation and a pleasing texture, your face will be happy.
 And a happy face makes for a happy rider.
 Further, as you check out the plethora of jacket options on the market, consider these additional questions.
 Does the hood work with and/or without a helmet?
 Do the cuffs work with the gloves you like to use?
 Do the fabrics have a pleasing texture in the right places?
 In the end, fit is pretty clear right away.
 Try the jacket on and note your first impression.
 Chances are, that tells you exactly what you need to know.

 Style is also very personal.
 What sort of statement do you wish to make with what you wear?
 How will the jacket appear in photographs?
 Where, how, and how often do you hit the resorts?
 Options exist on the market for both dramatic or understated statements.
 Many skiers make light of the style of their clothing, while others take it as deathly serious.
 Simple vanity is indeed both comical and very real.
 On the other hand, the way one looks is connected inherently to the way one feels.
 If one looks good and feels good, athletic performance increases.
 We enjoy ourselves more when we perform well, and we are safer when we perform well.
 It is only half joking that we propose that the way you look can influence your likelihood of injury.
 Choose your clothing well!

-We found the most dramatically styled jackets in our review to be the Spyder Leader and the Flylow Gear Genius, while the Patagonia Primo and the Helly Hansen Alpha 3.0 were more neutral and understated.
+We find the most dramatically styled jacket in our review to be the Spyder Leader, while the Patagonia Primo and the Helly Hansen Alpha 3.0 are more neutral and understated.
 The market is broad and diverse.
 Our testing represents the top of that market, and our selection attempts to represent the range of styles.